-Always defying classification, Keram is an experimenter and pioneer.
-Ranging from ambient circuit bent minimalism, to heartbreaking acoustic folk, from noise core punk to sugary Tokyo pop, he follows his whims and fulfills them all.
+Keram, an accomplished musician, film and television actor, is an out-of-the-box artist has always defied classification; an experimenter and pioneer whose music ranges from ambient circuit-bent minimalism, to heartbreaking acoustic folk, from noise core punk to sugary Tokyo pop, has always followed his whims and fulfilled them all.

 A growing number of listeners around the world have learned to follow him on the adventure.

 Keram released new singles in 2019 and 2020 respectively - "(Don't Get Caught) By the Dazzling Charades," Artificial Intelligence," and "That Light."
 In 2021 he announced a new full-length album in collaboration with Alex Lifeson on guitars, Ryan Brown on drums, Kathryn Rose on background vocals, Don Garbutt on synths and samples, Ritesh Das on table, Ed Maxwell on upright bass, and an amazing array of other collaborators on trupet, flugel horn, and more.

 At 10 years of age, Keram was performing radio dramas for the CBC and launched his music career, releasing a full length album at fourteen in South America signed to a major label with songs charting at radio.

 At 14 Keram was nominated for a Dora Mavor Moore Award (Canada's Tony) for his performance in "The Prince and the Pauper."
 At fifteen, he met Keith White and the two formed the band Blue Dog Pict for which Keram was the frontman for seven years.

 "Some call it a cult, others a culture"